Smithci1/proveit-19/README.md

 # proveit-19
-This app will allow employers to keep track of there vaccinated emp
+This app will allow employers to keep track of there vaccinated employees, including the date and location.